Jacada6/Prusa-Firmware/README.md

 # Prusa Firmware MK2S with MK52 heatbed

-This is the 3.10.0 RC1 firmware configured to hndle MK52 heatbed and PINDA2 probe.
-The rest is stock MK2S
+This is the 3.10.0 RC1 firmware configured to hndle MK52 heatbed and PINDA2 probe. use the 1_75mm_MK22-RAMBo13a-E3Dv6full.h variant for Configuration_prusa.h The rest of the config is stock MK2S

 If you don't have PINDA2, comment PINDA_TEMP_SENSOR definition in the config file.